PeterDrake/drakepedia/oop/access_modifiers.md

 | `protected` | This package and descendents of this class |
 | `public` | All classes |

-There is no keywoard for the package private level; this is the default that you get if you don't specify one of the others.
+There is no keyword for the package private level; this is the default that you get if you don't specify one of the others.

 In very large prorgrams it is useful to group classes into packages.
-I don't bother with this in CS2, putting everything in the nameless default package, so the last three levels are equivalent there.
+I don't bother with this in CS2.
+I just put everything in the nameless default package, so the last three levels are equivalent there.

 ### Rules for Using Access Modifiers